UCLComputerScience/cs_incoming/README.md

 Please report suggestions or errors at [https://github.com/nicholsons/cs_incoming_datavis/issues](https://github.com/nicholsons/cs_incoming_datavis/issues).

-This notebook was developed by Sarah Sanders (sarah.sanders@ucl.ac.uk).
+This notebook was developed by [Sarah Sanders](mailto:sarah.sanders@ucl.ac.uk).

 ## Acknowledgements
-The data for this notebook is from [Gapminder.org](https://www.gapminder.org/data/)
+The introductory video is a TED talk given by Hans Rosling called ['The best stats you have ever seen'](https://www.ted.com/talks/hans_rosling_the_best_stats_you_ve_ever_seen?utm_campaign=tedspread&utm_medium=referral&utm_source=tedcomshare).

-The examples make use of the xx library.
-There are examples for the use of the Gapminder data in their help and documentation.
+The code examples in the notebook make use of the [Plotly Express](https://plotly.com/python/plotly-express/) library.
+This library provides direct access to the Gapminder data set.
+There are also examples for the use of the Gapminder data in their help and documentation.

+The Gapminder data can also be accessed freely at [Gapminder.org](https://www.gapminder.org/data/).